What is constitutional mismatch repair deficiency syndrome?

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
-This type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for known MMR mutations before placing them into the uterus.
+Testing that occurs before pregnancy— Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
+This special type of genetic testing is done along with in vitro fertilization (IVF).
+PGT offers a way to test embryos for known MMR mutations before placing them into the uterus.

 Collected tissue can be checked for the presence of the MMR mutations identified in the family.

 Genetic testing for constitutional mismatch repair deficiency syndrome is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
-If they choose testing, they should review the test results with the doctor or genetic counselor to be sure they understand the meaning of the results.
+If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure they understand the meaning of the results.

 Sometimes families with constitutional mismatch repair deficiency syndrome can feel sad, anxious, or angry.
 Parents who pass on MMR mutations to one or more of their children can feel guilty.
 Some people with MMR mutations could have trouble getting disability coverage, life insurance or long-term care insurance in some states.
 More information about genetic discrimination can be found at www.ginahelp.org.